alexyuen/HTML-Parser-for-Mafia/README.md

 Players can remove their vote with a bolded **##unvote**

-Unvoting is optional.
-Players do not need to unvote before voting for someone else.

 The application will count all the **bolded** votes and display a tally.
+Players do not need to unvote to change their vote.
+Players do not have to type out another player’s name exactly, but if the name is too vague the vote will be rejected.

 # Usage (advanced): #